Highway Status: OPEN

-- It is advised that all travelers along Highway 4 plan to complete their journeys before 9:00pm to avoid possible 2-3 hour road closure periods overnight.
+- It is advised that all travellers along Highway 4 plan to complete their journeys before 9:00 am or aim to arrive after 1:00 pm to avoid daytime road closures.

 What should I have in the car on our journey to the West Coast?